 Randolph Mine Decline Rehabilitation

-Atkinson will install 950 structural steel arch supports in two existing openings leading into the limestone mine, which must remain fully operational during construction.
-The steel supports will be placed every four feet along a declining 17-percent sloping grade.
-Atkinson also will install substantial steel and concrete structures at the intersections of 10 cross passages between the two access excavations.
-Approximately 17,500 cubic yards of concrete and cementitious backfill will be placed behind the steel supports and against the in-place ground to provide continuous support of the lose ground above.
+Atkinson installed 950 structural steel arch supports in two existing openings leading into the limestone mine—which remained fully operational during construction.
+The steel arch supports were placed every four feet along a declining 17 percent sloping grade.
+Atkinson also installed substantial steel and concrete structures at the intersections of 10 cross passages between the two access excavations.
+Approximately 17,500 cubic yards of concrete and cementitious backfill were placed behind the steel supports and against the in-place ground to provide continuous support of the loose ground above.

-Atkinson's scope of work also includes removing and reinstalling high-voltage power lines, as well as a water piping system to supply and discharge water during mining operations.
-A 4,000 linear-foot, 60-inch mainline conveyor belt used to transport crushed limestone out of the mine also will be removed and reinstalled for the purpose of increasing the efficiency of the conveyor system.
+Atkinson's scope of work included other preparations and construction.
+This included removing and reinstalling high-voltage power lines as well as installing a water piping system to supply and discharge water during mining operations.
+Our crews removed and reinstalled a 4,000-linear-foot, 60-inch mainline conveyor belt used to transport crushed limestone out of the mine to increase the efficiency of the conveyor system.